google-deepmind/torch-dokx/doc/usage.md

 * **dokx-combine-html** - combine HTML components and a table-of-contents into one page for a package
 * **dokx-combine-markdown** - combine Markdown components into one markdown page for a package
 * **dokx-generate-html-index** - generate an index page for a set of packages in a documentation tree

+## Building a local documentation tree

+You can build a local documentation tree as follows.

+    # Install documentation system
+    luarocks install dokx

+    # Create a directory for the documentation tree
+    mkdir -p ~/myDocs

+    # For each project you want docs for:
+    dokx-build-package-docs -o ~/myDocs /path/to/project/repository

+    # OR, for projects on github, if you don't have them checked out:
+    dokx-update-from-github -o ~/myDocs -b master githubUser/githubProject

+    # Browse the created documentation
+    open ~/myDocs/index.html

+In case of error, append `--debug`, or raise an issue.

+You can update the documentation at any time by re-running the same `dokx-...` command.